tomohung/tomohung.github.io.octopress/source/_posts/2015-05-06-reflection-to-tealeaf-course3-week6-2-slash-2.markdown

 Key Points:

+- use `id: 'payment-form'` in form_form, this is corespond to `assets/javascripts/payment.js` content.
 - use `for` and `id` to connect label and input
 - `data-stripe = "number"` and `data-stripe="cvc"`
 - `data: { stripe: "exp-yaer"}` and `data: { stripe: "exp-month"}`